 Specifies a description for the calendar.
 Specify a meaningful description for the calendar that summarizes the expression.
-Does not support multi-line.

 You must be the Process Manager administrator or a Group administrator to use this option.

 Sets the user account that owns the calendar.
 The owner of a calendar can modify and delete a calendar.